 About Saleem Mawji

 Mawji, Co-Chair of the firm’s Litigation Practice Group, devotes his practice to complex commercial litigation matters, focusing primarily on three areas: shareholder disputes, fraudulent investigations, and construction law.
 He represents business of all sizes, including some of the Lehigh Valley’s largest companies, in state and federal court.
 His construction practice focuses on litigation, mechanic’s lien claims, construction defects, and contractor/subcontractor payment disputes.
 He is experienced with Pennsylvania’s Construction Payment and the Prompt Payment Act.
-He was honored in 2016 as one of the Forty Under 40 in Lehigh Valley Business, which recognizes young professionals who exhibit talent and promise and have a well-documented track record of achievements in business.
-A 2014 graduate of Lehigh Valley Leadership, Mawji is a member of the Board of Associates of Lehigh Valley Health Network and Muhlenberg College.
+Mawji was honored in 2016 as one of the Forty Under 40 in Lehigh Valley Business, which recognizes young professionals who exhibit talent and promise and have a well-documented track record of achievements in business.
+He was appointed a member of the Diversity, Equity, and Inclusion Council for the Lehigh Valley Inter-Regional Networking and Connecting Consortium.
+A 2014 graduate of Lehigh Valley Leadership, Mawji is also a member of the Board of Associates of Lehigh Valley Health Network and Muhlenberg College.
 He is on the Board of Community Bike Works and is a member of the Allentown Chamber of Commerce.
-He earned his J.D., magna cum laude, from Pennsylvania State University Dickinson School of Law, and his B.A., magna cum laude, from Muhlenberg College.
+Mawji earned his J.D., magna cum laude, from Pennsylvania State University Dickinson School of Law, and his B.A., magna cum laude, from Muhlenberg College.